Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Environment-Adaptive Covariate Selection

-\textbf{Relationship and trade-offs.} The soft-gating variant can be viewed as a continuous plug-in surrogate for the discrete selector.
-Unlike the discrete formulation, it does not inherit the same finite-sample guarantees: the continuous masks $\tilde z_e$ are not restricted to indicator vectors, and the base predictor and gate are optimized jointly.
-Consequently, we regard soft gating as a scalable heuristic rather than a theoretically equivalent replacement.
+\textbf{Relationship and trade-offs.} The soft-gating variant is a continuous surrogate for the discrete selector.
+It scales to high-dimensional settings where enumerating $Z$ is infeasible, but it does not inherit the finite-sample guarantees of the discrete formulation because the masks are continuous and the predictor and gating network are optimized jointly.
+When enumeration is feasible, the discrete selector remains preferable for interpretability and theory; soft gating trades these advantages for computational tractability.

-This soft-gating approach is related to gradient-based methods for best subset selection.
-For example, \citet{yin2022probabilistic} optimize an $L_0$-penalized objective by rewriting it as a Bernoulli selector and estimating it with Monte Carlo gradient estimators.
-In contrast, \Cref{alg:eafs2} uses a deterministic, environment-dependent gate and optimizes the risk directly by backpropagation, avoiding stochastic gradient estimation.

-In summary, when $p$ and $|Z|$ are modest, the discrete selector is preferable due to its interpretability and theoretical guarantees.
-In high-dimensional settings, soft gating trades these guarantees for computational tractability while preserving the core principle of environment-level adaptation.

-Overall, EACS operationalizes the central insight of this paper: when some causes are unobserved, the optimal covariate set for prediction is not universal but depends on how the environment deviates from training conditions.
-By framing covariate selection as a risk minimization problem over environments and leveraging unlabeled covariate distributions at test time, EACS adapts between causal-only and ERM-style predictors in a principled and data-driven manner.